nsalamin/rocio/EmilieCoevSimulations/README.md

 	fasta simulated with LG gamma =1 and coev model d/s=100 25 pairscoevolving 100 sites
 	Also in the folder the number of substitution and a folder with figures of the evolving sites along the trees

+###  WithCoevMixture/
+        fasta simulated with LG gamma =1, CAT gamma 1 and coev model d/s=100 25 pairscoevolving 100 sites, 25 LG 25 CAT
+        Also in the folder the number of substitution and a folder with figures of the evolving sites along the trees

+## Results/
+    some figures with results of plmDCA on FASTA simulated with CoevMixture